davidolivefarga/advent-of-code-2020/day13/README.md

 ### Solution

 This problem consists on finding the smallest solution of a given modular equation system, and this can be done using the [Chinese Reminder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem).
+Notice that this is possible because the bus IDs are all prime numbers, so we're under valid conditions to apply the theorem.
 Let's see how this is done:

 1. First, we need to create our system of equations.
 Using the example from before: